narayankauchamagar/cmms-frontend/CONTRIBUTING.md

 ## Changing the code-base

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull request.
-Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
-In the absence of such guidelines, mimic the styles and patterns in the existing code-base.
+We are using a React template and the `src/content/own` directory contains the tsx pages used in this project.